 Cellars

 Repair category N/A

-Notes None.
+Notes Not applicable.

-Electricity

-Repair category 2

-Notes The electrical wiring system is considered to be of a mixed vintage.
-The consumer unit has been replaced in the past, although there are a number of dated skirting mounted sockets throughout.
-The system should be fully checked by a registered electrician prior to purchase.
+Electricity Repair category 2 Notes Aspects of the electrical installation are on original lines and the system should be checked by a registered electrician and upgraded where necessary.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category N/A

-Notes None.
+Notes Not applicable.

 Water, plumbing and bathroom fittings

 Repair category 1

 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
+Replace damaged bath panel.